 These are mostly vestiges of a financial consideration.
 Of course, work needs funding and realpolitik would suggest there is a quid pro quo.
 But does the Church unduly compromise itself in this?

-Gravestones do not help the Church’s its oft stated mission about the sacred quality of nature.
+Gravestones do not help the Church in its oft stated mission about the sacred quality of nature.
 Parks, natural burial centres, and the like would be of greater use if they provided either open space or natural habitats for species of plants, birds and animals.
 This is not to ignore the needs of people needing a place to go to remember their loved ones, but a walk around many churchyards serves to remind us of the past and the here and now.
 This construct of destructive human need takes precedence over nature or eternity.